How Can Watercolour Techniques Enhance Creative Thinking in Art?

 Technique Demonstrations: A Visual Guide

-Each class begins with a demonstration of various watercolour techniques, providing a visual and practical guide to the tools available in their creative arsenal.
-You can see these demonstrations in this short video where I walk them through the techniques.
+Each group began with a demonstration of various watercolour techniques, providing a visual and practical guide.
+You can see these demonstrations in this short video where I walk them through the watercolour techniques.

 Empowering Students Through Choice and Innovation